The payment options listed will be considered when requested by the residential customer meeting the

 - The City is not obligated to renew or make another agreement on the same debt.

-- Failure to keep the agreement will void the agreement and collection actions or disconnection of service will proceed.
+- Failure to keep the agreement will void the agreement and collection actions or disconnection of

 Special Pay Date